yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

   image: ubuntu:12.10
 {% endhighlight %}

+## Install Script

+You can specify script instructions common for all commands, for example:

+{% highlight yaml %}
+install:
+  - sudo apt-get install texlive
+merge:
+  script:
+    - latex ...
+deploy:
+  script:
+    - latex ...
+{% endhighlight %}

+In this example, `texlive` package will be installed before merge and before deploy commands execution.
 ## Readers

 By default, anyone can see your build logs.
 This may not be desired